Chatbot-TRACER/TRACER/readme.md

-# Chatbot Explorer
+# TRACER

-Project for my Master's Thesis.

-A framework for automated exploration, analysis, and workflow modeling of conversational agents.
+> Task Recognition and Chatbot ExploreR

+A tool for automatically exploring and analyzing chatbots, generating a model of the functionalities and user profiles for testing.

 ## 1. Overview & Goals

-Chatbot Explorer is a tool designed to automatically interact with and analyze target chatbots.
+TRACER is a tool designed to automatically interact with and analyze target chatbots.
 It uses Large Language Models (LLMs) to conduct multiple conversational sessions, identify the chatbot's core functionalities, limitations, and interaction flows, and generate structured outputs for testing and analysis.

-The primary goal is to understand _how_ a user interacts with the chatbot sequentially, not just _what_ the chatbot can do in isolation.

-**Key Goals:**

-- **Automated Discovery:** Automatically interact with a chatbot to discover its features, capabilities, and limitations.
-- **Functionality Extraction:** Identify and structure the distinct actions or tasks the chatbot can perform.
+The main goals of TRACER are:

 - **Workflow Modeling:** Model the user's journey through the chatbot as a directed graph, capturing sequential dependencies, branching logic, and optional steps, adapt the modeling approach based on whether the chatbot is primarily transactional or informational.
-- **Workflow-Aware Profile Generation:** Generate realistic user profiles that follow natural conversation flows discovered during exploration, tailored to whether the chatbot is transactional or informational.
 - **Profile Generation:** Generate standardized YAML user profiles based on discovered functionalities and workflows, suitable for [Sensei](https://github.com/satori-chatbots/user-simulator).
-- **Reporting:** Produce comprehensive reports detailing discovered functionalities (in structured and graphical formats), limitations, supported languages, and fallback behavior.

 ## 2. Core Functionality